-Students can make a simple fall drawing project that adds a little bit of math to their art lesson.
+Now students can make a simple fall drawing project that adds a little bit of math to their art lesson.

-Young students might do best by just concentrating on drawing the shapes, but those looking for more of a challenge could try to add some shading too.
+Young students might do best by just concentrating on drawing the shapes, but those looking for more of a challenge could add some shading too.
 That pumpkin is just begging to have some yellow highlights with orange shadows.

 Time needed: 45 minutes.